nwunderly/aionasa/README.md

 - Asteroids-NeoWs: Near Earth Object Web Service
     - API: **incomplete**

+### Requirements

+- Python 3.8
+- A NASA API key from [api.nasa.gov](https://api.nasa.gov/)
+    - without this, the API key `DEMO_KEY` will be used, which has a much more restrictive rate limit.
+- The `enae380` branch of this library installed from github (instructions below)

 ### Installing
 aionasa can be installed from pypi with the command:
 ```sh